BrycensRanch/SnapX/Progress.md

 - [x] Log files should be a daily log file, not a whole MONTH (wtf?)
 - [ ] Symlink ~/Documents/SnapX to their appropriate XDG directories to keep the familiar structure users are used to without violating the [XDG spec](https://specifications.freedesktop.org/basedir-spec/latest/).
 - [ ] Package for all major distributions besides NixOS.
 This means: Fedora, Ubuntu, Snap, AppImages, .run, Arch Linux, and Debian if they're lucky...
+- [ ] Add back OCR with [TesseractOCR](https://github.com/Sicos1977/TesseractOCR) and train with [tessdata_best](https://github.com/tesseract-ocr/tessdata_best)
+- [ ] Expose entire Core in UI (Avalonia, GTK4)
+- [ ] Add telemetry
+- [ ] Create MSI installer with [WixSharp](https://github.com/oleg-shilo/wixsharp) and use it to create a MSIX bundle
+- [ ] Add to Microsoft Store
+- [ ] Add to Winget
+- [ ] Add to COPR
+- [ ] Add to AUR see PR #56 for the initial PKGBUILD
-- [ ] Port `go-keyring` to C#
+- [ ] Port `go-keyring` to C# (Needed for not saving auth creds in plaintext, big no no )
-- [ ] Bring in CppSharp to access XCap library in .NET and other cross-platform screen capture libraries.
+- [ ] Bring in XCap library in .NET and other cross-platform screen capture libraries.
 (This will make the port take much longer)
 - [x] Remove SnapX as a fork of ShareX that can be merged into upstream. *Completed at 233 commits ahead of upstream*

 ## Studying ShareX's behavior on Windows 11 24H2

 It's important to know how the program *should* behave in accordance with user expectations.
 As such, I've done a little recording of it.

 With GTK4, this is going to be an interesting endeavor.

 ## Rewrite

 ShareX's internal code needs major refactoring and decoupling to be ready to work on Linux natively.
 For example, most cross platform screen capture libraries only work on X11 or hardly work at all.
-Hopefully, screenshotting on [Wayland](https://wayland.freedesktop.org/) can be done with Dbus on Dotnet. https://github.com/tmds/Tmds.DBus
+Hopefully, screenshotting on [Wayland](https://wayland.freedesktop.org/) can be done with Dbus on Dotnet. <https://github.com/tmds/Tmds.DBus>

 I also want to decouple *away* from a specific UI framework which will allow for the possibility of using [Avalonia](https://github.com/AvaloniaUI/Avalonia) for Windows and macOS.